udaykabe/vagrant-dl/README.md

 You can first create a VM using Virtualbox so that you can experiment locally, and then provision a similar VM on AWS or Azure for a cloud experience.

-# Requirements for running on Virtualbox
+# Running Vagrant on Windows

 When this project was first committed, it ran on Vagrant 1.8.7 and Virtualbox 5.0.36 r114008.
 However, as a result of updates to Windows, updates to Virtualbox and Vagrant were apparently necessitated.